EnviroDIY/LearnEnviroDIY/_episodes/01-ArduinoBasics.md

   - You will need to edit the Blink sketch for the Mayfly.
 As shown in the image below, replace all three instances of `LED_BUILTIN` with `8` to use the green LED2 on the Mayfly's pin number 8.
   <img src="https://envirodiy.github.io/LearnEnviroDIY/fig/blink_mayflypin.png" width="600">
 - [Lesson 2: The Parts of Sketch](https://learn.adafruit.com/ladyadas-learn-arduino-lesson-number-2)
   - The anatomy of an Arduino sketch and how to change a sketch.
-This is the core of what you will do with EnviroDIY Modular Sensors.
+Taking an existing sketch and chaning it to work for your sensors and pins and ports is the core of what you will do with EnviroDIY Modular Sensors.

 #### The Serial Monitor